-And this is a really interesting phenomenon no one’s really talking about.
-Is it okay that we just take a food group that we’ve been eating for three and a half to four million years, and there’s science to back that up, right out of our diet?
+Is it okay that we just take a food group that we’ve been eating for three and a half to four million years right out of our diet?
+There’s science to back that up:

-There was one study…that Kamut has twice the amount of gluten as some of the modern strands.
-But that grain, with twice the amount of gluten, had twice the reduction of inflammation.
-It actually reduced the risk of diabetes, and also reduced cholesterol.
+- There was one study that Kamut has twice the amount of gluten as some of the modern strands – but had twice the reduction of inflammation.
+It actually reduced the risk of diabetes and reduced cholesterol.

-And when you eat a whole grain, it lowers the risk of obesity, arthritis, cognitive decline, Alzheimer’s, and type 2 diabetes in study after study, over 600 references in my book, because I was blown away by the amount of science that says that wheat is actually okay.
+- When you eat a whole grain, it lowers the risk of obesity, arthritis, cognitive decline, Alzheimer’s, and type 2 diabetes in study after study, with over 600 references.

-And they found evidence of gluten in the teeth of ancient humans from four million years ago.
-In fact, a study at the University of Utah showed that the ancient humans, three and a half million years ago, would gather enough wheat berries in two hours to feed them for an entire day.
+Everybody can’t digest grains anymore because their digestion’s been broken down from the processed food diet.
+Everyone is going to a “Paleo” diet, which is meat three times a day.
+There’s no person on the planet living in the Paleolithic Era [who] ever ate meat three times a day.
+It simply didn’t happen.
+They absolutely did eat grain.
+They found evidence of gluten in the teeth of ancient humans from four million years ago.
+A study at the University of Utah showed that the ancient humans, three and a half million years ago, would gather enough wheat berries in two hours to feed them for an entire day.